sangwu99/Simplot/README.md

 # Simplot

-The official source code for **SIMPLOT: Enhancing Chart Question Answering by Distilling Essentials**, submitted to ARR 2024 Feburary.
+The official source code for **SIMPLOT: Enhancing Chart Question Answering by Distilling Essentials**, submitted to ARR 2024 June.

 ## Overview